 Key Takeaways

-- Use app-based ride services (Uber, Ola) instead of street taxis — always confirm the fare before departure
+- Use app-based ride services (Uber, Ola) instead of street taxis — always confirm the fare before departure.

-- Never accept unsolicited offers from strangers near tourist sites in Kandy
+- Never accept unsolicited offers from strangers near tourist sites in Kandy.

 ⚡ Quick Safety Tips

-- Keep phones and valuables in secure pockets when in crowded areas
+- Keep phones and valuables in secure pockets when in crowded areas.

-- Use only licensed taxis or app-based ride services
+- Use only licensed taxis or app-based ride services.

-- Book tours and tickets through verified operators with online reviews
+- Book tours and tickets through verified operators with online reviews.

-- Keep a copy of your passport separate from the original
+- Keep a copy of your passport separate from the original.

 Jump to a Scam

-The 7 Scams
+The 5 Scams

 You hire a tuk-tuk in Kandy and the driver seems like a great guy — helpful, funny, full of local knowledge.

 Then he casually suggests stopping at a spice garden 'just to look.'
 Inside, a self-proclaimed 'Ayurvedic doctor' or 'professor' gives you a tour of cinnamon, clove, and pepper plants.
 It feels educational until the hard sell begins — jars of miracle cream, herbal remedies, and overpriced spice sets.
-As r/srilanka users regularly warn, the quality is poor, the prices are astronomical (LKR 5,000-15,000 for items worth a fraction), and your driver gets a commission on everything you buy.
+As travelers regularly warn, the quality is poor, the prices are astronomical (LKR 5,000-15,000 for items worth a fraction), and your driver gets a commission on everything you buy.

 Red Flags